-The Louisiana Baptist Foundation Short-term fund is pooled with funds transferred to the Louisiana Baptist Foundation by other parties and placed in a diversified portfolio primarily invested in cash equivalents, government securities, and corporate bonds.
-The investment objective of the Louisiana Baptist Foundation Short-term fund is to maximize current yields with the assumption of minimal risk.
+The Louisiana Baptist Foundation Short-term fund is pooled with funds transferred to the Louisiana Baptist Foundation by other parties and placed in a diversified portfolio primarily invested in cash equivalents, government securities, corporate bonds, mutual funds, fixed annuities, and church loan pools.
+The investment objective of the Louisiana Baptist Foundation Short-term fund is to provide cash management and short-term investment with the assumption of minimal risk.
 The estimated fair value of the Louisiana Baptist Foundation Short-term fund (valued using Level 2 inputs) is based on amounts provided by the Louisiana Baptist Foundation.